autruonggiang/IT012-Lab/README.md

-# IT012 - Computer Structure and Organization II
+# IT012 - Computer Structure and Organization II's lab
 Term 1 (2022-2023).